ClimateCompatibleGrowth/guidelines/_posts/2025-01-21 Software choice.md

 How do I choose the right software for my research project?

+I, as many others before me, have run into the problem of choosing the appropriate software for my project.
+In the project description for my PhD thesis, Aspen Plus was listed as the modelling tool to be used and my supervisors and collegues all use Aspen Plus.
+But Aspen Plus is not an open software and a license is very expensive.
+Hence, I am currently in the position where I have to carfeully think through which software is the most appropriate for me.
+I have to weigh the advantages and disadvanatges of using a proprietary software against an open software.

 ## Advantages of using Aspen Plus
+- Knowledge and support available from supervisor and collegues
+- My own existing knowledge: I don't have to completely learn a new coding language
+- Often used in industry
+    - Valuable knowledge to have for me (on my CV)
+- My research field often (a majorityo of the time?) use Aspen Plus

 ## Disadvantages to using Aspen Plus
+- Not an open software
+- Expensive license
+- What if I want to use parts of my project after I am done with my PhD?
+-

 ## Discussion